Sanket-Khambal/Track2ID-Time-Series-Driver-Recognition-Using-Deep-Learning/README.md

-# Taxi Driver Identification using Deep Learning
+# Track2ID: Time-Series Driver Recognition Using Deep Learning

 ## Introduction
 This project addresses a **sequence classification problem** using deep learning models to predict **taxi driver identities** based on their **daily driving trajectories**.
 The dataset consists of **six months of GPS trajectory data** for five drivers, capturing both **spatial and temporal** driving patterns.
 The goal is to classify an input trajectory sequence to its corresponding driver using **deep learning models**.